Aderney Community Woodland

 - To develop the educational and recreational value of the ACW through the provision of facilities and opportunities that promote a greater understanding and enjoyment of the natural and cultural wealth of Alderney.

-- To involve the island's Community in the ACW promoting woodland culture and recovering traditional skills, whilst at the same time, it is increased the socio-economic value of the woodland as a source of sustainable material for the future.
+- To involve the island's Community in the ACW promoting woodland culture and recovering traditional skills, whilst at the same time increasing the socio-economic value of the woodland as a source of sustainable material for the future.

 How can I learn more?